kalebabram/r-grumps/README.md

 # GRUMPS
 ***G***enomic distance based ***R***apid ***U***ncovering of ***M***icrobial ***P***opulation ***S***tructures.

-**GRUMPS** is designed to assist and speed up the construction of species level population structures using Mash distances as an input.
+`grumps` is designed to assist and speed up the construction of species level population structures using Mash distances as an input.
 ANI values can be used as well if the ANI values are converted to a decimal difference value {i.e. (100 - ANIvalue) /100}.
 Additional helper scripts are provided if you do not have a correctly formatted distance matrix to input.

-**GRUMPS** reads a normalized distance matrix and returns a filtered result.
-It can be run in 'summary', 'regular', 'strict', 'sigma', 'target', 'clique', and 'small' modes.
+`grumps` reads a normalized distance matrix containing NxN pairwise genome comparisons and returns a filtered result.

+It can be run in `summary`, `regular`, `strict`, `sigma`, `target`, `clique`, and `small` modes.

 For more information about these modes please see the white paper: https://doi.org/10.1101/2022.12.19.521123

-Note: this repository is only for the R component of **GRUMPS**.

-Please see the **GRUMPS** main repository for the complete package: https://www.github.com/kalebabram/grumps.git

 ## Installation

-**GRUMPS** is installable from conda, pip or from source.
+`grumps` is installable from conda, pip or from source.

-The best installation option for **GRUMPS** is conda within a new environment.
+The best installation method for `grumps` is conda within a new environment.

 ### Installing from conda
 #### Creating a new environment